 The cisterns range in capacity from 75,000 to over 200,000 gallons each, able to store a total of over 11,000,000 gallons citywide.
 They are made of concrete and steel rebar for strength and durability, designed to resist damage in case of earthquakes.

 Their positions across the city make it possible for firefighters to access local water sources should pipes break or roads become impassible.
 Usually, their presence is indicated by a circle of bricks (or in some cases: a square).
 Up close, the access covers can be readily identified, labeled with CISTERN and S.F.F.D (San Francisco Fire Department).

 In case of fire, trucks can pull up right up and suck water directly from the cistern to battle the flames.

 The AWSS has other clever systems in place, too, that hide in plain sight.
-For instance: there are sets of blue-, red- and black-topped hydrants that tap into three different reservoirs (Twin Peaks, Ashbury Street and Jones Street, respectively).
+For instance: there are sets of blue-, red- and black-topped hydrants that tap into three different reservoirs (Jones Street, Ashbury Street and Twin Peaks, respectively).
 If one of these sources gets tapped out the others can be brought into play.

 And if all else fails: brackish water can be pumped from the San Francisco Bay itself to meet demand — each of two pumping stations can push 10,000 gallons per minute as needed.
 These, in turn, are backed up by a pair of fireboats that can likewise supply salty water.